Ryfacto/MediaBluetoothHeadsetIssue/README.md

 Question is : what am I missing ?

 I suppose it is the configuration of the media session, notification, manifest or permission but I cannot figure it out.

+## How to reproduce the problem ?

+- Connect a bluetooth headset to your Android device.
+- Build and launch the app.
+- You should hear "Audio Menu has been activated.", then click on the play/pause button of your headset.
+- You should hear nothing.
+Expected behavior is to hear "Audio Menu has been triggered.".